 - Collaborative planning between school librarians and teachers enhance student learning.

 - School libraries are essential to students by providing facilities and tools to prepare them for navigating the information age and entering the workplace of the future.

 - School libraries have the ability to bridge the gap between privileged and at-risk students by providing equal access and resources for learning.

-In a Febraury letter addressed to Sharon Public Schools Leadership, Massachusetts School Library Association Advocacy Co-chairs, Deeth Ellis and Dr. Georgina Trebbe outlined the results of this study and expressed their concerns about the elimination of the librarian position.
+In a Febraury letter addressed to Sharon Public Schools Leadership, Massachusetts School Library Association Advocacy Co-chairs, Deeth Ellis and Dr. Georgina Trebbe outlined the results of this study and expressed their concerns about the elimination of the library media specialist position.

 “We respectfully ask you to please reconsider your decision to eliminate the Sharon High School Librarian position.
 In combination, ongoing research, NEASC Accreditation Standards, and the potential loss of valuable school sources support maintaining the Sharon High School Librarian position,” they wrote.

 The library media specialist position was eliminated at the end of the 2020 school year under Superintendent Dr. Victoria Greer, but current Acting Superintendent, Dr. Meg Dussault, says the future of the position is not set in stone.
 “We are in budget season, which is where we gather information and look at the financial reality of our school district.
 We will look at the feasibility of all positions,” said Dussault.

 image from patch.com